stencilproject/Stencil/README.md

 closure to handle the parsing.
 You can find examples of the `now`, `if` and `for` tags found inside `Node.swift`.

+The architecture of Stencil along with how to build advanced plugins can be found in the [architecture](ARCHITECTURE.md) document.

 ### Comments

 To comment out part of your template, you can use the following syntax: